jdh8/wbridge5.book/GLOSSARY.md

 Puppet bid
 ----------
 A puppet bid is technically a relay but conceptually makes the bidder puppet instead of captain.
-The puppet forces or semiforces their partner to bid a relay.
+The puppet forces or semiforces the captain to bid a relay.

 If the captain has other options than the relay, the puppet bid is called a